sufftea/hyper_router/README.md

 Navigator.of(context).pop(value);
 // context.star.pop(value) // will also work
 ```
-Such routes are not reflected in Star's internal state, so they can't use any of the perks provided by the package.

 ## Guards

-You can add a redirect callback that is triggered every time the route changes and redirects to a different screen if necessary.
+You can add a redirect callback that gets triggered every time the route changes and redirects to a different screen if necessary.

 For example, you might want to check if the user is logged in, and if not, redirect them to the login page:
 ```dart